n3m3s7s/softimo/README.md

 #### Recipes: Configuration
 The same logic for the "configuration override" applies for your custom "recipes";

-Create a new file, named 'soft.recipes.php', located in the same folder of your 'soft.php' file;
+Create a new file, named `'soft.recipes.php'`, located in the same folder of your `'soft.php'` file;

-The 'soft.recipes.php' file must return a PHP array with a set of modifications organized as an associative array;
+The `'soft.recipes.php'` file must return a PHP array with a set of modifications organized as an associative array;

 You can open the `vendor/n3m3s7s/softimo/src/samples/soft.recipes.php` file (https://github.com/n3m3s7s/softimo/blob/master/src/samples/soft.recipes.php) to get a quick way of simple custom 'recipes';